-The main goal of Stopconcussions is to work in alliance with the Shoot for a Cure Campaign to help raise the awareness of neurotrauma in sport and the impact of putting players at risk and putting them back into the game too early.
+The main goal of Stopconcussions is to work in alliance with the Canadian and American Spinal Research Organization on the Shoot for a Cure Campaign to help raise the awareness of neurotrauma in sport and the impact of putting players at risk and putting them back into the game too early.

 With the increase in concussions and neurotrauma injuries in sports today, we have created a platform to educate parents, players and coaches on the cause, effect, consequences and management of these types of injuries in all sports.

 Ron Ellis played 16 seasons in the National Hockey League for the Toronto Maple Leafs and won a Stanley Cup in ’67.
 He is also a member of Team Canada ’72 and is on the advisory board of StopConcussions.

 Zenon Konopka made his NHL debut with Anaheim Mighty Ducks in 2005-06.
 In 2007 the Ducks traded Konopka to the Columbus Blue, where he lead the league with 265 penalty minutes.
 Konopka also played for the New York Islanders, Ottawa Senators, Minnesota Wild and Buffalo Sabres.